tensorlakeai/indexify-extractors/README.md

 ## Overview

-This repository hosts a collection of extractors for Indexify, a multi-modal structured extraction and real-time indexing engine designed for Large Language Model applications.
+Extractors are modules that give Indexify data processing capabilities such as metadata or embedding extraction from document, videos and audio.
+This repository hosts a collection of extractors for Indexify.
 These extractors complement the core functionalities of Indexify, enabling seamless integration and enhanced data processing capabilities.

 For the main Indexify project, visit: [Indexify Main Repository](https://github.com/diptanu/indexify).

-## Features

-- **Real-Time Data Processing:** Enhance Indexify with real-time data extraction capabilities.
-- **Plug-and-Play Integration:** Easily integrate these extractors with the main Indexify engine.
-- **Diverse Data Support:** Extends Indexify's ability to handle various data types and structures.

 ## Usage